psahithireddy/multithreading/readme.md

+TO COMPILE & RUN: gcc q2.c -pthread ; ./a.out
 All the zones , students and companies are threads. each struct[i] corresponds to data  by thread[i]. (for all  i in valid range)